kcmv/colabo/MIGRATING_NG1_NG2.md

   + more details at https://angular.io/guide/lifecycle-hooks
 +  providing $sope
   +  [Angular 2: subscribe to AngularJS $scope.$broadcast / $scope.$emit messages?](https://stackoverflow.com/questions/37823201/angular-2-subscribe-to-angularjs-scope-broadcast-scope-emit-messages)
-  +  this should not be done if REALY NOT NECESSARY.
+  +  this should not be done if REALY NOT NECESSARY
 +  `$scope.$watch`
   +  [How to watch on complex object in Angular 2 like we did in Angular 1 using $watch](https://stackoverflow.com/questions/37888772/how-to-watch-on-complex-object-in-angular-2-like-we-did-in-angular-1-using-watc)
   +  [What is replacing $watch in Angular 2.0?](https://www.quora.com/What-is-replacing-watch-in-Angular-2-0)